 Worth visiting are (among many other locations) the locations underneath.

-Not only to our humble opinion, but also ancient Greek and Roman travellers like Pausanias and Livius said and wrote so.
+Not only to our own humble opinion, but also the famous ancient Greek and Roman travellers like Pausanias and Livius said and wrote so.
 E.g. read "Travels in Northern Greece" (1835) by William Leake, or "Voyage de la Grèce" (1827) by Pouqueville.
 This wonderful gorge is located at only 10 km distance from Nei Pori.
 It is some 10 km long and just 25 meters wide in some places, while the cliffs rise up to nearly 500 meters.
 Have a look here, it is a must.

 The present day church itself is relatively new and built in 1910, during the construction of the railway, but there was an ancient shrine devoted to the Goddess Aphrodite here many centuries ago and holy water is still welling up in a small cave, that once was unapproachable at this site of the gorge.
 The cave is still there and you can enter it to drink some sanctified water (watch your head and wear good shoes).

 In the valley one finds the starting point of a hiking trail at the Kissafos side, leading you in 1 hour to the watch tower (see picture) above the Castle tis Orias, that existed here until 1957.
 On the other side of the valley there is the kleftiko (thieves) trail, leading all the way through and high above the valley with magnificent views.
 Just outside the Valley are the Alexander the Great stairways, a trail that also was use by the ancient Macedonian leader is his war against the Greeks.

 This beautiful scenery was well known and appreciated, even in prehistoric and early historic times.
 This was the place where according to Greek mythology the God Apollo fell in love and chased the lovely nymph Daphne, who frightened asked her mother to save her and therefore was changed into a Laurel tree to escape the lustful Apollo (in Greek this tree is still called Daphne).